 In the days after the shooting, protesters gathered outside the station, calling for a boycott of the business.
 The protests were organized by community members and friends of Demps.

 On Wednesday, June 24, Samuel Johnson was one of the first people to show up to the boycott.
 “The day they shot him, he was unarmed, he was trying to buy a pack of cigarettes,” Johnson said.
 “It’s unacceptable.”

 Johnson explained how in his eyes, the context surrounding the shooting is more nuanced and goes beyond just a race-related crime.

-“I don’t know if it’s actually race-based, I can’t say that because who knows his intentions.
-What we can say is there were several complaints about him (station employee) with our people, do you know what I’m saying?
-He’s threatened other people,” Johnson said.
+“I don’t know if it’s actually race-based, I can’t say that because, who knows his intentions?
+What we can say is there were several complaints about him (station employee) with our people,” Johnson said.
 According to Hawkins’s statement, the employee charged in the shooting was Arab.
 Demps is Black.

 By press time the employee’s attorney did not respond to multiple requests for comment.
 Another employee at the Sunoco station said they were not responding to media requests for comment.

 According to Johnson, Flint’s lack of affordable and well-spread-out grocery stores has caused the Sunoco convenience store to become the area’s most accessible shopping place.
-For those who don’t have a vehicle, the next closest stores are either more than a 10-minute walk away or specialty stores like downtown Flint’s The Local Grocer which specializes in typically more expensive, locally grown produce.
+For those who don’t have a vehicle, the next closest stores are either more than a 10-minute walk away or specialty stores like downtown Flint’s The Local Grocer which specializes in locally grown produce, typically more expensive.

 The dependency created by this and other food deserts in Flint, Johnson said, has led the shop owners and his employees to treat customers poorly since they know their business is all but guaranteed.